 Returning from Euro 96, Slaven and myself continued to play alongside each other in the heart of the West Ham defence and, in our first home match of the new season, I scored against Coventry (1-1) yet again.

 We went on to finish the 1996/97 campaign in 14th spot and I was loving every minute of my time at West Ham.
-I wanted to continue playing at Upton Park but just five matches into 1997/98, I got the chance to go to Celtic.
+I wanted to continue playing at Upton Park, but just five matches into 1997/98, I got the chance to go to Celtic.

 I’d just scored my fifth goal for the Club during our 3-1 win against Wimbledon in what turned out to be my 101st and final game for the Hammers.
 While the standard of the Scottish Premier League, admittedly, is not as good as the English Premier League, Celtic and Rangers are two massive football clubs.

-It was a great move for me but unless you’ve actually been up there to Glasgow and lived it, then it’s a really difficult thing to explain.
-We won the title and League Cup in my first season at Parkhead but after returning from the France 98 World Cup, a toe injury eventually forced me to retire at the age of 32.
+It was a great move for me, but unless you’ve actually been up there to Glasgow and lived it, then it’s a really difficult thing to explain.
+We won the title and League Cup in my first season at Parkhead, but after returning from the France 98 World Cup, a toe injury eventually forced me to retire at the age of 32.
 Up until then, I’d always stayed fit and never had any really bad knocks.
-I hadn’t missed too many games but as soon as it happened, that was it, my career was sadly over.
+I hadn’t missed too many games, but as soon as it happened, that was it, my career was sadly over.

-When I look back, though, and I’m not bitter because I had such a great run as a professional footballer.
+When I look back, though, I’m not bitter because I had such a great run as a professional footballer.
 It became a dream come true to be able to move across to the Premier League and play with the best players in the best stadiums around.

-Aged 54, I now run a ladies fashion business – BA10 – back home in Aarhus, where I’m living with my wife Charlotte and our kids Frederik and Emilea.
+Aged 56, I now run a ladies fashion business – BA10 – back home in Aarhus, where I’m living with my wife Charlotte and our kids Frederik and Emilea.

 I came back to London Stadium to see Slaven when he was manager and I still follow West Ham as much as I can.

-Last September, some Hammers supporters came to Aarhus before heading off to the group match at Silkeborg and it was terrific to meet some West Ham fans after all these years of being away from the Club.
+In September 2022, some Hammers supporters came to Aarhus before heading off to the group match at Silkeborg and it was terrific to meet some West Ham fans after all these years of being away from the Club.
 They’d all had a few beers beforehand and were in a very good mood (!) and, of course, they would’ve been even happier when they then won the match later that evening.

 I always remember the good times in my career and I loved every minute at West Ham United.
 It was such a bonus to be there – in fact, I would’ve done it all for free!